Umar-Haqqi/doc/docs/getting-started/journey-flow.md

 # Configure Your Journey Flow

+You have successfully created your account with Idenfo Direct!
+Now, you can start configuring the SDK flow to align with your business requirements.

+### Configure Your Journey Flow

 <!-- ### *1. eee Your Journey Flow*   -->

 <!-- After signing up, proceed to configure your settings: